Core dependencies

 # Create datasets

-= datasets.ImageFolder(f'{data_dir}/train', train_transforms)
+train_dataset = datasets.ImageFolder(f'{data_dir}/train', train_transforms)

-train_dataset = datasets.ImageFolder(f'{data_dir}/val', val_transforms)
+val_dataset = datasets.ImageFolder(f'{data_dir}/val', val_transforms)

 # Create dataloaders

-= DataLoader(train_dataset, batch_size=batch_size,
+train_loader = DataLoader(train_dataset, batch_size=batch_size,

-shuffle= DataLoader(val_dataset, batch_size=batch_size,
+val_loader = DataLoader(val_dataset, batch_size=batch_size,

 return train_loader, val_loader, len(train_dataset.classes)